 In the Community

-Our attorneys and staff, through their involvement in civic affairs, charitable work, and pro bono legal work, play an active role in promoting the progress and well-being of these communities.
+Through their involvement in civic affairs, charitable work, and pro bono legal work, our attorneys and staff, play an active role in promoting the progress and well-being of these communities.

 The following are some of the local community, outreach organizations and programs in which our attorneys and staff are involved.

 Waggin Trails Rescue Foundation.
 Partners Ingrid Campagne’s and Chuck Sheldon’s passion for rescuing dogs extends beyond lip service.
 In 2011, they created a 501(c)3 charitable dog rescue foundation – Waggin’ Trails Rescue Foundation — which rescues and locally re-homes or transports all breeds of dogs scheduled for death because of lack of space in California shelters, as well as dogs that have been neglected or abused.
-The Foundation has volunteers throughout the state of California, and transports animals to rescue partners in areas such as Oregon, Washington, Idaho and Western Canada.
+The Foundation has volunteered throughout the state of California and transports animals to rescue partners in areas such as Oregon, Washington, Idaho, and Western Canada.

 Juvenile Diabetes Research.
-For nearly 30 years, partner Ron Bevins has hosted the Annual Seagull Golf Tournament to raise money to fund Juvenile Diabetes research.
+For over 30 years, partner Ron Bevins hosted the Annual Seagull Golf Tournament to raise money to fund Juvenile Diabetes research.